kbrother/Light-IT/README.md

 ## Checking the compressed size of the parameters
 Checking the compressed sizes of Light-IT and Light-IT++ are implemented in ```huffman.py```.
 ### Positional arguments
-* `-tp, -r, -d, -de, -bz, -bnz, -cb, -tbz, -tbnz, -tbnx`: same with the cases of running Light-IT and Light-IT++.
+* `-tp, -r, -d, -de, -bz, -bnz`: same with the cases of running Light-IT and Light-IT++.
 * `-rp`, `--result_path`: path for the '.pt' file.
 * `-cp`, `--is_cp`: "True" when using the output of Light-IT, "False" when using the output of Light-IT++
 ### Example command